 ___Enjoy the party!

-This article also offers a checklist and an excellent time table for party planning.
 However you decide to celebrate your special day, enjoy your 25th anniversary party to the fullest.
 Congratulate yourself on reaching a milestone and make the next 25 years just as memorable.